 Westward a half block to Bruce Street, no more than a tree-shaded alley decorated with trash, where he turned left.
 Galloping past the rolled up carpet, old tires, a sofa.
 Flying past the 7 houses on the west side of the next block down, five of them boarded up.
 Skirting the mown-grass lot with signs banning pets and ball playing, and where there is no playground equipment.
 Across Presbury and into Gilmor Homes, a drab low-rise public housing project, where he entered a walkway called Bruce Court and pulled up.

-“They weren’t going to catch him—Freddie was fast, man—but he surrendered anyway, just stopped right here,” says Kevin Moore, who points to a spot right in front of his apartment.
+“They weren’t going to catch him—Freddie was fast, man.
+But he surrendered anyway, just stopped right here,” says Kevin Moore, who points to a spot right in front of his apartment.
 “People talk about his asthma, and he always smoked those Black & Milds, but it never affected his physicality.”

 Once corralled by an officer who had gotten down from his bike, several police carried him around the corner of a project building to a squat stone wall where Presbury meets Bakbury Court, a carbon copy of Bruce Court a half-block over.
-Moore pulled out his cell phone, followed the scene, and recorded images that traveled around the world.
+This is where Moore pulled out his cell phone, followed the scene, and recorded the images that traveled around the world.

 “He didn’t weigh more than a buck twenty-five and they was just throwing him around,” adds Mike Coner, Moore’s next-door neighbor.
-(Police officials and leaders of the police union refused to comment, citing the pending case against the officers involved.)
+(Police officials and leaders of the police union refused to comment on this story, citing the pending case against the six officers involved.)

 Not more than a week earlier, Moore and Gray had joked about “hooking up in prison.”
 Moore wanted to know when his friend could get him some good seafood.

-Now, Freddie was face down on the sidewalk and on the verge of becoming a statistic and, after he died a week later, his spine mangled and his larynx crushed, the center of a chain of events that would rock the city: accusations of police violence, protests, riots, curfews, standoffs between citizens and police, the charging of six officers with crimes relating to Freddie’s death, and a reconsideration of the plight of young black men like Gray who have few prospects save running in the streets.
+Now, Freddie was face down on the sidewalk and on the verge of becoming a statistic.
+After he died a week later, his spine mangled and his larynx crushed, his name would assume a place at the center of a chain of events that would rock the city: accusations of police violence, protests, riots, curfews, standoffs between citizens and police, the charging of six officers with crimes relating to Freddie’s death, a $6.4 million city payout to his family, and a suddenly urgent national conversation about the plight of young black men like Gray who have few prospects save running in the streets.

-“There are thousands of Freddie Grays in this city,” says Warren Brown, a criminal defense attorney who has represented a few, though not Gray himself.
+“There are thousands of Freddie Grays in this city,” says Warren Brown, a well-known Baltimore criminal defense attorney who has represented a few, though not Gray himself.

 The difference is that Gray’s story ended violently and while in the hands of police.
 His small-timer’s biography belonged to all the rest of those thousands of slingers, fiends, and street-corner entrepreneurs—until it didn’t.

-His friends and neighbors say he was a regular guy they called “Pepper,” though no one knows why.
+Friends and neighbors say he was a regular guy they called “Pepper,” though no one seems to know why.
 He was a joker--generous, respectful, easygoing, liked to get high.
-He preferred name-brand designer clothes, nice wheels, pit bulls.
-His life stood for little more than that, and yet it has become a prism that reflects upon every ill that plagues this city.
+He preferred name-brand designer clothes, nice wheels, pit bulls, hot girls.
+His short life leaves us little more than that, and yet it has become a prism that reflects every ill that plagues this city.
 Crushing poverty.
 Fatherlessness.
-Lead poisoning.
-Unemployment, An endless street-to-jail cycle.
-The War on Drugs.
-Housing and education segregation.
-Addiction.
+Joblessness.
+Childhood lead poisoning.
+Housing segregation.
 Police brutality.
+The endless street-to-jail cycle and the war on drugs that feeds it.